vsco/dcdr/README.md

 }
 ```

 This example initializes a new `Client` and begins watching the 'default' feature scope.
-It then checks the `example-feature` and runs the appropriate path given the current return value.
+It then checks the `example-feature` and runs the appropriate code path given the current value of the feature.

 #### So what about scopes?

 To initialize a Decider `Client` into a given set of scopes use the `WithScopes(scopes ...string)` method.
 This method creates a new `Client` with an underlying feature set that has the provided `scope` values merged onto the default set.
-If a feature does not exist in any of the provided scopes the client will fallback to the 'default' `scope`.
-This provides a mechanism for overriding features in a priority order.
+If a feature does not exist in any of the provided scopes the client will fallback to the 'default' `scope` to find the value.
+If the feature does not exist in any scope the client simply returns `false`.

 ```
 # set the scoped feature